 There’s a tacit understanding in today’s parlance that no matter what other words are used all conservatives are Fascists even though no one really knows what a fascist is and all liberals are Socialists even though socialism has a nearly endless supply of different definitions.

 But none of that really matters.
-It’s only the My Side against Your Side mentality that matters, like Yankees vs. Red Sox, Ohio State vs. Michigan or Cowboys vs. Redskins (both the NFL kind and the socio-ethnic kind).
-All that really matters to the rulers of the Government-Corporatist Complex is that we stay divided and keep hating each other.
+It’s only the My Side against Your Side mentality that matters, like Yankees vs Red Sox, Ohio State vs. Michigan or Cowboys vs the Washington Football Team formerly known by the politically incorrect nickname R*dskins.

 Banning anyone about anything is banning freedom and individual choice, no matter how disturbing or disgusting the alleged “hate speech” may be.
 Libertarians will never advocate banning other people’s beliefs on the simple premise that “hate speech” should be countered by “more speech” and that the sunlight of individualism and freedom is the best disinfectant against the cockroach of hate speech.

 That’s why libertarians are a real problem to the Government-Corporatist Complex and a perceived problem to the political left and right: Libertarianism is not all about politics.
 It’s not all about economics, not all about deep serious philosophical concepts and certainly not all about so-called hate speech.
 Libertarianism is an attitude, a viewpoint, a belief system, a way of life, an approach to peacefully interrelating with one another, a means of seeing the world and of seeing one’s own place in it.